Portfolio Simulation & Forecasting

 • What if we have to complete a project earlier?

-• When is the earliest we can start the project?
+• When can we start the project at the earliest?

 • What if we hire more resources?

-• What if we have the project carried out by external parties?
+• What if I have the project carried out by external parties?

 • What if we have to cut budgets and/or jobs in certain areas?